wchesley/The-Notebook/School/Busines Law/BusinessLawNotes.md

 - Criminal cases
     - Beyond reasonable doubt
 - Civil cases - subject to two standards
-    - Preponderance of evidence (less evidence requried to win, OJ was found not guilty for murder, but found to have owed money in the wrongful death civil suit brought before him)
+    - Preponderance of evidence (less evidence requried to win, OJ was found not guilty for murder, but found to have owed money in the wrongful death civil suit brought before him for the same charge.
+Beyond Reasonable doubt burden was not met but Preponderance was)
     - Clear and convincing (More proof than Preponderance but less than reasonable doubt)  ex.
 Guardianship disputes (rare in civil cases, mostly Preponderance)

 ## Deciding the case